 Unless you have obtained approval from the CEO after full disclosure of all material terms, you may not be (i) a customer of the Company, (ii) employed by, serve as an officer or director of, or represent a customer of the Company, (iii) a supplier to the Company or (iv) employed by, serve as an officer or director of, or represent a supplier to the Company.
-In addition, neither you nor your immediate family members may own a material interest in a customer or supplier of the Company directors and executive officers, advance approval of the Audit Committee must be obtained for any activity described in this paragraph, and for any material modification or change thereof.
+In addition, neither you nor your immediate family members may own a material interest in a customer or supplier of the Company without approval from the CEO after full disclosure of all material terms.
+In the case of Company directors and executive officers, advance approval of the Audit Committee must be obtained for any activity described in this paragraph, and for any material modification or change thereof.
 However, it is not typically considered a conflict of interest to have investments of less than 1% of the outstanding securities of customers or suppliers that are listed on a national or international securities exchange as long as the stockholder is not an officer.